awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-selection.md

 On Debian Server, the Systems Manager patch baseline service uses preconfigured repositories \(repos\) on the instance\.
 These preconfigured repos are used to pull an updated list of available package upgrades\.
 For this, Systems Manager performs the equivalent of a `sudo apt-get update` command\.

-Packages are then filtered from `debian-security codename` repos, where the codename is something like `jessie` or `stretch`\.
-For example, on Debian Server 8, Patch Manager only identifies upgrades that are part of `debian-security jessie`\.
+Packages are then filtered from `debian-security codename` repos\.
+This means that on Debian Server 8, Patch Manager only identifies upgrades that are part of `debian-security jessie`\.
 On Debian Server 9, only upgrades that are part of `debian-security stretch` are identified\.
+On Debian Server 10, only upgrades that are part of `debian-security buster` are identified\.

 **Note**
 On Debian Server 8 only: Because some Debian Server 8\.\* instances refer to an obsolete package repository \(`jessie-backports`\), Patch Manager performs additional steps to ensure that patching operations succeed\.
 For more information, see [How patches are installed](patch-manager-how-it-works-installation.md)\.